Geometric Solution of Turbulence as Diffusion in Loop Space: Beyond Kolmogorov: The Limits of Classical Cascade Theories

 In our theory, the loop diffusion equation replaces the Liouville equation, and the fixed-point (decaying) solution that replaces the Gibbs distribution is the Euler ensemble.
 The analog of the ergodic hypothesis is the conjecture that every distinct state of the Euler ensemble contributes equally to long-time averages, implying that each state is visited with equal frequency over time.
 We have not proven this conjecture; the closest approach involved obtaining a transcendental equation for the spectrum of the time decay of deviations from the Euler ensemble \cite{migdal2023exact}.
 A proof of ergodicity (or convergence to the attractor) would need to demonstrate the stability of the Euler ensemble, i.e., the positivity of the real parts of all the decay indices in its spectrum.

 Lacking such a proof, we turn to physical and numerical experiments.
 These consistently show convergence from initial states with large vorticity towards a solution whose statistical properties closely match the predictions derived from the Euler ensemble, including decay indices and spectra, as discussed in previous sections \cite{GridTurbulence_1966, TurbulentDecaySreeni22, SreeniAkash2025}.
-While the stability and ergodic properties of the Euler ensemble remain a mathematical challenge, this empirical agreement provides strong support for its role as the relevant invariant measure for decaying turbulence.
+While the stability and ergodic properties of the Euler ensemble remain a mathematical challenge, this empirical agreement provides strong support for its role as the relevant invariant measure for decaying turbulence. \begin{remark} One of the thoughtful readers of this manuscript asked the following question: \begin{quote} Finally, considering the quantum and linear nature of the diffusion-loop equation, does that author have any comments on the possibility of utilizing quantum computers to study these systems? ... \end{quote} This question resonates deeply with our own experience.
+During the long struggle with the Navier-Stokes loop equation—before the analytic simplicity and beauty of the Euler ensemble emerged—we explored various numerical avenues.
+Even now, after two years of successfully investigating the properties of the Euler ensemble in infinite space, the necessity for a powerful numerical method remains acute for \emph{finite} geometries.

+Quantum computing indeed offers a unique opportunity here.
+The chance lies not in verifying the Euler ensemble (which is exact for the infinite case), but in solving the loop diffusion (Schrödinger) equation in a \emph{finite geometry} by mapping it onto a quantum mechanical system of qubits.
+This approach appears far more efficient than the existing proposals for mapping the nonlinear Navier-Stokes equation onto a grid of qubits.
+In the case of the loop equation, we possess a linear Hamiltonian structure (albeit non-Hermitian) from the outset.
+The qubits would live on a loop, moving in a physical space, which looks like a huge reduction of dimensionality.

+We have made several passes towards experts in quantum simulations, only to find that, for the moment, such simulations remain at the level of science fiction.
+However, a breakthrough in quantum hardware could occur at any time.
+Therefore, we believe it is vital to keep this unique path open: solving for large-scale turbulent flows around physical bodies by simulating the loop equation on a future quantum computer. \end{remark}